MathiasWP/JS-FUNCTION-createGlobalVariableFromArguments/README.md

 # JS-FUNCTION: createGlobalVariableFromArguments
 The most useless and stupid function i've created.
 That's why chose to upload it.
+If you find any use case for this, please let me know.
 ```javascript
 'use strict';